 Photos turned out to be more art than science, and something I would need to spend more time on to really master.
 This is a photo I took of The Apotheosis of St. Louis outside the Saint Louis Art Museum.
 The larger one is burned onto pine and took 65 minutes at a speed of 3500 mms using Jarvis mode.
 The smaller one is burned into MDF, and took about 15 minutes in LaserGRBL, and is also using Jarvis and 3000 mms.
 The big problem with photos is that the preview images on both programs look nothing like the end result, leaving you with a kind of guessing game.

 The Creality CR Laser Falcon is a remarkable entry level hobby laser that retails for $349.
-It has the bare minimum of safety features, but with proper precautions it is an excellent machine to get you started on the laser burning hobby.
+It has the bare minimum of safety features, but with proper precautions it is an ideal desktop laser for a beginner hobbyist.

 It’s easy to assemble and operate and can cut through wood up to 5 mm thick.
 It’s a great tool for creating ornaments, picture frames and other craft projects.
 You can engrave a wide variety of material, such as wood, card stock, leather, acrylic, aluminum or painted tiles.